awesome31/learning-curve/docs/intro.md

 ## What is this?

 Software engineer as a career is ever changing and we as engineers need to keep ourself updated and need to keep learning new technologies.
 This repository is my personal log of all the things I have learnt and all the things that I have built.

+## Goals for 2025

+This year I am focused on learning as much as I can about cloud services and how they work.
+I want to complete AWS Solutions Architect Associate certification.

 ## Apps I have been a part of